6 Simple Steps To Laying A Garden Patio

 Dig a depth of 15cm across the marked area.
 Then lay the sub base which is the hardcore and use a rake to even it all out.
 Compact and level the hardcore using a lump hammer or tamper.
 This will stop the stones moving around while you lay the paving flags and make the base stable.

 Step 3 - Level The Patio

-Place garden pegs into the ground and make sure they are at the same height.
+Place garden pegs into the ground and make sure the patio flags are at the same height.
 This is to mark the level surface of the patio.
 Position several over the patio area and use a spirit level to make sure they are even.

 Step 4 – Concrete Mix

 Prepare a concrete mix of three parts sand and one part cement and add water.
 You can use a wheelbarrow or large bucket.
 You will need to make enough concrete to make an even 4cm layer in the patio bed.

 Step 5 – Lay The Paving Flags or Patio Slabs

 Before you start laying patio slabs, you need to dampen them, so they do not dry out the concrete quickly.
 Then, lay your first patio slab onto the concrete mix and gently tap with a lump hammer or press down with your hands.
 Ideally it wants to sit 1-2cm in the mortar.
 Use the spirit level to ensure the flags are level with the pegs you had placed in the ground earlier.
 Repeat this process and leave a 1cm gap between each paving flag, until your patio is covered.

 Once you have set your patio slabs, spray the whole area with water and leave it to set for at least 24 hours.
 Then with a trowel, fill the gaps with concrete mix and make sure to remove any residue before it hardens and stains the paving.